Is Solar Worth It in Wisconsin? (2023 Homeowner's Guide)

 Clean, Renewable Energy

 Wisconsin is a relatively eco-friendly state, so many homeowners will also be drawn to solar for non-financial benefits.
 For example, converting to solar panels lets you reduce your reliance on fossil fuels, which, in turn, minimizes your contribution to pollution and global warming and reduces your carbon footprint.
-Solar panels also make you more energy independent, meaning you can avoid relying on your utility company and the price hikes in electricity costs that are expected in the future.
+Solar panels also make you more energy independent, meaning you can avoid relying on your utility company and the price hikes in electricity rates that are expected in the future.

 What to Look Out For When Considering Solar in Wisconsin